Brian Williams (linebacker)

 Brian Marcee Williams (born December 17, 1972) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football for the USC Trojans.

 College career

 Williams played college football at the University of Southern California.

 Professional career

-Williams was drafted in the third round of the 1995 NFL Draft.
+Williams was selected in the third round of the 1995 NFL draft.
 Williams played for the Green Bay Packers, the Detroit Lions and the New Orleans Saints between 1995 and 2002.